What is Online Reputation Management? Everything You Need to Know for 2024

 Offer a Refund/Discount

-This tactic needs to be the last resort to your reputation management strategy.
-However, there could be a case where this strategy is the best choice there may be, especially in case your services or products are actually responsible.
+This tactic should be the last resort in your reputation management strategy.
+However, there may be cases where it is the best choice, especially if your services or products are actually responsible.

 With messages about refunds, it’s best to address them in private as there may be some misunderstanding from other clients who don’t understand why somebody qualifies for a discount or a refund, while they don’t.